 Raven glanced eagerly ahead at what would have been a daunting sight to most other students at Manhattan University.
 She saw the long, long line of registration-seeking students as it wound out of the main office.
-She smiled because she was happy to be doing something as mundane as signing up for classes.
+She smiled, though, because she was happy to be doing something as mundane as signing up for classes.
 She smiled even at the feeling of impatience because it was a feeling.
 She had suppressed her emotions for her whole life due to the fear that her demonic heritage would overcome her should she give in to feelings.
-But with the defeat of her evil father Trigon and the further purging of her psyche during a fight with the vampiric Brother Blood of Zandia, the pretty young woman could now truly indulge in the wonderfully diverse and exhilarating gamut of emotions open to all people.
+But with the defeat of her evil father Trigon and the further purging of her psyche during her ordeal with the vampiric Brother Blood of Zandia, the pretty young woman could now truly indulge in the wonderfully diverse and exhilarating gamut of emotions open to all people. (*)

 And she did so, almost laughing with pleasure.
 Another student approached her in surprise.
 Paul Jennings, a blond man from her Philosophy class, said, “Raven, is that you?”

 She smiled and said, “Why, yes, Paul.
 Am I so very different?”

 He eyed her tank top, miniskirt, and heels, and said, “Uh, no, no. You look great!”